-After spending years of your lives together the time comes to part ways.
+After spending years of your lives together the time eventually comes to part ways.
 It can be difficult to accept that a beloved pet is gone forever.
-The SPCA offers this guide to help pet guardians through a pet’s final days and the grieving process.
+We offer this guide to help pet guardians through a pet’s final days and the grieving process.

 Making the decision

 Making the decision to end a pet’s suffering is never easy.
 It is important to be selfless and understand that pets rely on us for everything, including end of life care.
 Pet guardians can choose to have an in-home euthanasia or make an appointment at a veterinary hospital.

 Dr. Kyla Townsend, lead veterinarian at the BC SPCA Vancouver Animal Hospital explains that pet guardians should prioritize quality of life over length of life.
 “Most owners regret letting go too late versus letting go too early,” Dr. Townsend says.
 “With terminal diseases where we’re expecting quality of life to slowly deteriorate, it’s better to let them go when they’re having a ‘good day’ rather than after they’ve suffered for weeks.”

 Quality of life scales and surveys can help.
 These tools allow pet guardians to rate their animal’s condition.
 Does a pet not enjoy the same activities as before?
 Is the pet trembling or shaking?
 Does the pet need help to move around normally?
 These types of questions can help a pet guardian decide when to say goodbye.